Are You in a Toxic Workplace? How to Know If You Are… and What to Do About It

-Tips For Strategizing Your Way Though a Toxic Workplace: Advice From a Career Coach
+Tips For Strategizing Your Way Through a Toxic Workplace: Advice From a Career Coach

 There’s not a “one-size-fits-all” solution to workplace toxicity, but here are some tips that I offer my clients:

 - Play the long game: It’s tempting to seek revenge and/or grab for a moment of vindication that can be costly over time.
 Know your goal and work systematically towards it.
 Take Steven Slater, a former JetBlue flight attendant, for example.
 He quit in a fury, which triggered a media frenzy after he deployed the emergency exit slide, grabbed a beer, and cursed passengers.
 Although he became a bit of a folk hero, he also faced serious legal charges.

 - Document, document, document: It not only helps you develop your approach, but it also grounds you in the truth of what you’re experiencing.

 - Consult your human resources team: Ask for confidential input about your situation if your workplace offers private consultation with an HR professional for employees.

 - Seek legal advice: One of the best places to start this process is to research the labor laws in your state or jurisdiction.

 - Read The Asshole Survivor’s Guide by Robert Sutton: This book contains ideas, perspectives, and insights – and is well worth reading.

 - Read Dare to Lead by Brené Brown: This valuable resource includes tips and tools to create a positive workplace.

-This topic can be difficult to address, so get support as you navigate the often pothole-filled roads of reconfiguring your worklife to get yourself what you need: fulfilling work in a supportive, nourishing environment.
+This topic can be difficult to address, so get support as you navigate the often pothole-filled roads of reconfiguring your work life and career path.
+Remember the goal is to get yourself what you need: fulfilling work in a supportive, nourishing environment.
 Act on your own behalf.
 You know you’d advise anyone in a situation similar to yours to do the same.

 But Wait, There’s More

 I have even MORE advice for you on how to manage a toxic work environment.
-Listen to this episode of the Love, Happiness and Success Podcast for tips on how to:
+Listen to this episode of the Love, Happiness and Success Podcast for the following tips:

 - Identify the signs of a toxic workplace

-- Navigating the stages of toxic workplace healing: Identification, survival, exit, and recovery
+- Navigate the stages of toxic workplace healing: Identification, survival, exit, and recovery